Singing and Language: How to Help Build Language at Home Through Song

 - Counting – Five little Ducks, Five Green and Speckled Frogs, Ants go Marching, Five Little Monkeys

 Did you know?
-We offer a music group aimed at promoting language skills for 2-3 and 3-4 year olds!
-Click here to find out more about our Speech Melodies program!
+We offer an 8-week music-based group intervention program designed to enhance and improve speech, language, and communication skills!
+Click here to find out more about our ComMusicate™️ program!

 Carrie Rosler is a registered Speech-Language Pathologist who has been practicing pediatric speech pathology for over 14 years.
 Carrie is committed to providing individualized family-centered therapy in a fun and supportive environment.
 Carrie has a special interest in Motor Speech Disorders and Auditory Verbal Therapy.